What is an ODSP? The on-line resources say:

 ODSP is a program of last resort.

-This means the person with a disability looking for help, must have little or no income from a job or any other area.
-For many disabled folks in Ontario it is their only real income (and it is not that much).
+Thus the person with a disability must have little or no income from a job or any other area.
+For many disabled folks in Ontario, it is their only real income (and it is not that much).

-We have seen that the RDSP is a long-term savings program for disabled folks, but how does it affect the ODSP program?
-I had heard a few different interpretations, so I asked my MPP Lisa MacLeod to investigate, and her office received the following from the Ministry of Community and Social Services, opinion is as follows:
+We have seen that the RDSP is a long-term savings program for the disabled.
+How does it affect the ODSP program?
+I had heard a few different interpretations, so I asked my MPP Lisa MacLeod to investigate, and her office received the following from the Ministry of Community and Social Services.
+Opinion is as follows:

 An RDSP is fully exempt under social assistance as income and assets, and does not impact eligibility for ODSP income support.
 All funds held in RDSPs are exempt when assessing eligibility for ODSP.
 There is no maximum applied to this exemption, although the federal government limits RDSP contributions at $200,000.

 ODSP recipients can also make unlimited withdrawals from their RDSPs, and these withdrawals will not affect their financial eligibility for ODSP or the amount of income support if they are spent in the month withdrawn.
 Voluntary contributions to an RDSP from family, community groups or others will not affect a person’s financial eligibility for ODSP or the amount of income support provided.